OP-Engineering/op-sqlite/README.md

 ```

 On Android, it is not possible to link the OS SQLite.
 It is also a bad idea due to vendor changes, old android bugs, etc. Unfortunately, this means this library will add some megabytes to your app size.

-# Loading existing DBs

-The library creates/opens databases by appending the passed name plus, the [library directory on iOS](https://github.com/OP-Engineering/op-sqlite/blob/733e876d98896f5efc80f989ae38120f16533a66/ios/OPSQLite.mm#L34-L35) and the [database directory on Android](https://github.com/OP-Engineering/op-sqlite/blob/main/android/src/main/java/com/op/sqlite/OPSQLiteBridge.java#L16).
-If you are migrating from `react-native-quick-sqlite` you will have to move your library using one of the many react-native fs libraries.

-If you have an existing database file you want to load you can navigate from these directories using dot notation. e.g. `../www/myDb.sqlite`.
-Note that on iOS the file system is sand-boxed, so you cannot access files/directories outside your app bundle directories.

 ## Enable compile-time options